 One of the signs of a home that is filled with Allah’s remembrance is for it to become lively at Tahajjud, Fajar, and other prayers.
 This habit alone can bring tremendous peace to one’s household.
 The importance of this habit is obvious from a hadith where the Prophet (S) said: “The likeness of a house in which Allah is remembered and the house in which Allah is not remembered is that of the living and the dead, respectively.”
 With regard to men, the Prophet (S) said: “The best prayer is a man’s prayer in his house – apart from the prescribed prayers (which should be in a masjid).”
 (Reported by al-Bukhaari, al-Fath, no. 731).
 With regard to women, the prophet (S) said: “The best prayer for women is [that offered] in the furthest (innermost) part of their houses.”
 (Reported by al-Tabaraani.
 Saheeh al-Jaami’, 3311).

-A home filled with the remembrance of the Lord will no doubt find an aura of peace and tranquility in its midst that it may not otherwise find possible.
+A home filled with the remembrance of Allah, the Lord of the Worlds, will no doubt find an aura of peace and tranquility in its midst that it may not otherwise find possible.

 Keep Satan out of the house

 Allah has told us in the Quran that Satan is our enemy and we should do everything to keep Satan out of our lives.
 Satan hurts us by misguiding us toward evil deeds, making the bad look acceptable, bringing misfortune in our lives and families, and so on.
 The more we succeed in keeping Satan’s tactics and curses away from our lives and our homes, the fewer will be the fights, arguments, misunderstandings, etc., and the more will we enjoy Allah’s peace and blessings.